 "Other than trinkets and signed memorabilia, this is the first piece of what I would consider significant Jenner memorabilia to reach the auction block," said Ivy.

 Better known to a younger generation as the patriarch on "Keeping up With the Kardashians," Jenner, 65, announced earlier this year that he was transitioning to become a woman.
 Vanity Fair ran glamour photos of him as Caitlyn.

-A spokesman for Jenner did not respond to a request for comment.
+A spokesman for Jenner didn't respond to a request for comment.

 Caitlyn Jenner will receive the Arthur Ashe Courage Award at the upcoming ESPY Awards on July 15 for her bravery for publicly coming out as a transgender woman.

 An E!
 Entertainment network documentary series "I Am Cait," depicting Jenner's transition from a man to a woman, will debut July 26.